Driving in Mexico: 14 Things You Need to Know

 7. Speed limits in Mexico

-Speed limits in Mexico are:
+Speed limits in Mexico are as follows:

-• main roads: 70 km/h
+• Rural roads: 80 km/h (50 mph)

-• police - How not to get pulled over?
+• Police - How not to get pulled over?
 Find out in an article about Mexico travel tips.

-• topes
+• Topes

-• drivers’ good manners
+• Drivers’ good manners

-If you’re playing at a cowboy, you’re asking for trouble, and trouble is what you’ll get!
+If you’re playing at being a cowboy, you’re asking for trouble, and trouble is what you’ll get!
 But do you know what people in Mexico are really like?
 You can read it in a separate article, together with other interesting facts about Mexico.

 8. Traffic signs you should know before driving in Mexico